 Human Resources Emphasis

 Learn more about how people power organizations.
-Study topics like negotiation and dispute resolution, social psychology, labor economics, women in business and leadership and many more.
+Through a human resources emphasis, you’ll study topics like negotiation and dispute resolution, social psychology, labor economics, women in business and leadership and many more.

 International Business and International Economics Emphasis